Queensland schools provide education ensuring the success of every student in:

 In Years 11 and 12, Queensland schools are required to select curriculum to be implemented from a range of subject options available through the

 Queensland Curriculum and Assessment Authority (QCAA).
 The QCAA senior syllabuses build on the expectations of the Prep to Year 10 Australian Curriculum.
 The syllabuses are grouped in the 8 learning areas of the Australian Curriculum to highlight this continuity.
-Senior syllabuses are developmental and are generally completed over two years with Units 1 and 2 (Year 11) studied prior to Units 3 and 4 (Year 12).
+Senior syllabuses are developmental and are generally completed over 2 years with Units 1 and 2 (Year 11) studied prior to Units 3 and 4 (Year 12).

 Vocational Education and Training

 Vocational Education and Training (VET) is a learning option for young people in the senior phase of learning.
 It may involve the attainment of a nationally recognised VET qualification and provide credit towards the attainment of a Queensland Certificate of Education (QCE).
 VET courses are designed to deliver workplace-specific skills and knowledge.

 VET covers a wide range of careers and industries, including trade and office work, retail, hospitality and technology.
 Completion of a VET qualification while at school is an opportunity for students to gain a head start to a career pathway in VET.

 Risk assessments for curriculum activities delivered as part of the Prep to year 12 curriculum in Queensland state schools.